andredsferreira/andre-kb/md_notes/aws/aws-ec2.md

 ### Auto Scaling

 Launch templates can be modified by creating new versions of it, however launch configurations cannot be modified at all.
+Launch templates are the recommended way to launch ASG instances.